TommasoBelluzzo/SystemicRisk/README.md

 Datasets must be built following the structure of default ones included in every release of the framework (see `Datasets` folder).
 Below a list of the supported Excel sheets and their respective content:

-* **Shares:** prices or returns expressed on a logarithmic scale of the benchmark index (the column can be labeled with any desired name and must be placed just after observation dates) and the firms, with daily frequency.
+* **Shares:** prices or returns expressed in logarithmic scale of the benchmark index (the column can be labeled with any desired name and must be placed just after observation dates) and the firms, with daily frequency.
 * **Volumes:** trading volume of the firms expressed in currency amount, with daily frequency.
 * **Capitalizations:** market capitalization of the firms, with daily frequency.
 * **CDS:** the risk-free rate expressed in decimals (the column must be called `RF` and must be placed just after observation dates) and the credit default swap spreads of the firms expressed in basis points, with daily frequency.
-* **Balance Sheet Components:** the balance sheet components of the firms expressed in omogeneous currency and scale, with the specified observations frequency, structured as below:
+* **Balance Sheet Components:** the balance sheet components of the firms expressed in omogeneous observations frequency, currency and scale, structured as below:
   * **Assets:** the book value of assets.
   * **Equity:** the book value of equity.
   * **Separate Accounts:** the separate accounts of insurance firms.